Becoming your own medical advocate is incredibly important. Especially if your healthcare system is working against you.

 See below for an example.

 It does not have to be this fancy.
-Using Word or a simple drawing would do the trick or you can find a Timeline template within the Wellness Binder Kits.
+Using Word or a simple drawing would do the trick or you can find a Timeline template within the Medical Binder Kits, I created for this purpose.

 2. Don’t jump into a treatment you know absolutely nothing about.
 Instead, tell your doctor you would like to think about it first.